radixdlt/scrypto-challenges/3-lending/Ground_Finance/README.md

 - Issue new Credit SBT for users (for user who wish to migrate his off-chain credit history).
 (Require off-chain process)
 - Review installment credit request.
 (Require off-chain process)
 - List, delist a lending protocol to use the Credit service.
-(Require off-chain process if the protocols weren't run by the same entity)
+(Require off-chain process if the credit service and the protocol weren't run by the same entity)
 - Blacklist, whitelist credit users who have issue with the ID SBT (wrong income, trust score) or have a large loan default.
 (Require off-chain process)
 <!-- - Change the credit degrade and restore rate when credit users have late (or on-time) repayment frequency. -->